-- (i) voting rights proxy agreement, pursuant to which each of the shareholders of ZTO Express irrevocably appointed Meisong Lai, Shanghai Zhongtongji Network's designated person, as their attorney-in-fact to exercise all applicable shareholder rights, including, but not limited to: (i) calling for and attending shareholders meetings as the proxy of the shareholders; (ii) exercising voting rights and all other shareholder's rights provided under PRC laws and the articles of association of ZTO Express, including but not limited to, selling, transferring, pledging or disposing all or a portion of the shareholders meetings, including but not limited to, the election of directors and senior management officers who shall be appointed by shareholders; and (iv) exercising other voting rights granted to the shareholders by the articles of association of ZTO Express, as may be amended from time to time; - (ii) equity pledge agreement, pursuant to which each of the shareholders of ZTO Express pledged all of their equity interests in ZTO Express to guarantee their and ZTO Express's performance of their obligations under the contractual arrangements, including the exclusive consulting and services agreement, its related agreements and the equity pledge agreement; - (iii) exclusive call option agreement, pursuant to which each of the shareholders of ZTO Express irrevocably granted Shanghai Zhongtongji Network an exclusive option to purchase, or have its designated entity or person to purchase, at its discretion, to the extent permitted under PRC law, all or part of the shareholders' equity interests in ZTO Express; - (iv) powers of attorney, pursuant to which the shareholders of ZTO Express each irrevocably appointed Shanghai Zhongtongji Network's designated person, Meisong Lai, as the attorney-in-fact to exercise all of applicable shareholder's voting and related rights with respect to such shareholder's equity interests in ZTO Express; - (v) consent letter, pursuant to which each of the spouses of six key shareholders of ZTO Express unconditionally and irrevocably agreed that the spouse is aware of the abovementioned exclusive call option agreement, voting right proxy agreement, irrevocable powers of attorney, equity pledge agreement and the exclusive consulting and services agreement, and has read and understood the contractual arrangements; and - (vi) exclusive consulting and services agreement and its supplemental agreement, pursuant to which Shanghai Zhongtongji Network has the exclusive right to provide ZTO Express with the technical support and consulting services required by ZTO Express's business.
+- voting rights proxy agreement, pursuant to which each of the shareholders of ZTO Express irrevocably appointed Meisong Lai, Shanghai Zhongtongji Network's designated person, as their attorney-in-fact to exercise all applicable shareholder rights, including, but not limited to: (i) calling for and attending shareholders meetings as the proxy of the shareholders; (ii) exercising voting rights and all other shareholder's rights provided under PRC laws and the articles of association of ZTO Express, including but not limited to, selling, transferring, pledging or disposing all or a portion of the shares held by such shareholder or the assets of ZTO Express; (iii) voting on all matters submitted to shareholders meetings, including but not limited to, the election of directors and senior management officers who shall be appointed by shareholders; and (iv) exercising other voting rights granted to the shareholders by the articles of association of ZTO Express, as may be amended from time to time: - (ii) equity pledge agreement, pursuant to which each of the shareholders of ZTO Express pledged all of their equity interests in ZTO Express to guarantee their and ZTO Express's performance of their obligations under the contractual arrangements, including the exclusive consulting and services agreement, its related agreements and the equity pledge agreement; - (iii) exclusive call option agreement, pursuant to which each of the shareholders of ZTO Express irrevocably granted Shanghai Zhongtongji Network an exclusive option to purchase, or have its designated entity or person to purchase, at its discretion, to the extent permitted under PRC law, all or part of the shareholders' equity interests in ZTO Express; - (iv) powers of attorney, pursuant to which the shareholders of ZTO Express each irrevocably appointed Shanghai Zhongtongji Network's designated person, Meisong Lai, as the attorney-in-fact to exercise all of applicable shareholder's voting and related rights with respect to such shareholder's equity interests in ZTO Express; - (v) consent letter, pursuant to which each of the spouses of six key shareholders of ZTO Express unconditionally and irrevocably agreed that the spouse is aware of the abovementioned exclusive call option agreement, voting right proxy agreement, irrevocable powers of attorney, equity pledge agreement and the exclusive consulting and services agreement, and has read and understood the contractual arrangements; and - (vi) exclusive consulting and services agreement and its supplemental agreement, pursuant to which Shanghai Zhongtongji Network has the exclusive right to provide ZTO Express with the technical support and consulting services required by ZTO Express's business.
 Shanghai Zhongtongji Network owns the exclusive intellectual property rights created as a result of the performance of this agreement.
 ZTO Express agrees to pay Shanghai Zhongtongji Network an annual service fee, at an amount equal to 100% of the net income of ZTO Express and its affiliates.

 For more details of these contractual arrangements, see "Item 4.
-Information on the Company-C. Organizational Structure-Agreements that provide us effective control over ZTO Express" and "-Agreement that allows us to receive economic benefits from ZTO Express."
+Information on the Company - C. Organizational Structure - Agreements that enable us to direct the activities of ZTO Express" and "-Agreement that allows us to receive economic benefits from ZTO Express."